 Why We Made This Guide

-Welcome to the fourth edition of Mozilla’s *Privacy Not Included buyer’s guide.
+Welcome to Mozilla’s *Privacy Not Included buyer’s guide.
 Our goal is to help you shop smart—and safe—for products that connect to the internet.

 In 2017, when we first started *Privacy Not Included, we didn’t know if people would be interested in a guide about the privacy and security of connected toys, gadgets, and smart home products.
 Turns out, they were.
 And it wasn’t just people who were interested.
 We discovered companies were too.
 We’re happy to see both consumers and companies increasingly value connected products that are safe, secure, and private.

-What can you expect in *Privacy Not Included this year?
+What can you expect in *Privacy Not Included?

 Our *Privacy Not Included warning label